-All financial liabilities are expected to be settled within normal terms of trade.
+With the exception of borrowings, all financial liabilities are expected to be settled within normal terms of trade.
+Details of the maturity profile for borrowings are disclosed at Note 5.4

 Unless otherwise stated, the carrying amounts of financial instruments reflect their fair value.